wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 Despite the release of this opaque transparency report, Tether continues to maintain its peg to the dollar.
 It seems that due to the conveniences that Tether provides we are content to ignore the red flags and look the other way.
 Tether is Schrödinger’s Coin.
 We don't want the vault to be empty, so we don't look in it.

-This brings us to today:
+Now, a year after the agreement, the DOJ announces they have control of the stolen funds from the 2016 hack.
+Both RRT and LEO spiked on the news:

 ![leo price](assets/leo-price.png)

 ![rrt price](assets/leo-price.png)

-Both RRTs and LEOs spiked on the announcement that the DOJ had control of the stolen funds.
 Buyers of these tokens are betting that the DOJ will give the coins to Bitfinex and Bitfinex will redeem the outstanding RRTs and buy up a large amount of LEOs.
 But will the DOJ give them the coins?
-Why should they give them the coins?
-They were not their coins to begin with.
+Why should they?
+Afterall, they belonged to the users of the exchange not the exchange.
 Those 120,000 coins worth $70 million in 2016 are now worth almost $5 billion dollars. iFinex snapshotted their users so why shouldn't the DOJ snapshot them?
-If the DOJ is really serious about not allowing "cryptocurrency to be a safe haven for money laundering or a zone of lawlessness within our financial system[^DOJ-press-release]" then they will not give billions of dollars in assets to a company that does not perform KYC/AML on all its users, has sold 3 different unregulated debt instruments to bail themselves out, and prints digital dollars that make money laundering considerably easier[^bb-tether].
+If the DOJ is really serious about not allowing "cryptocurrency to be a safe haven for money laundering or a zone of lawlessness within our financial system[^DOJ-press-release]" then they will not give billions of dollars in assets to a company that does not perform KYC/AML processes on all its users, has sold 3 different unregulated debt instruments to bail themselves out, and prints digital dollars that make money laundering considerably easier[^bb-tether].

 While I won't go so far as to say that iFinex has operated with malicious intent, in a space that prides itself in transparency and openess, iFinex is far too shady to remain at the core of it.
 A just outcome would be for the Bitcoins to be returned directly to the users who had them swapped for BFX.
-However, because many of those customers did not have to go through KYC/AML processes before trading this path may be an impossible one.
-Giving the coins to Bitfinex benefits the non-US citizens who are still holding RRTs as well as those who purchased LEO and of course iFinex.
-I do not think this helps the people who were actually harmed by the hack.
+However, because many of those customers did not have to identify themselves to the exchange, this may be impossible.
+Besides the non-US citizens who are still holding RRTs, giving the coins to iFinex only helps LEO speculators and iFinex themselves.
+A more productive use of the funds would be to fund further investigation into the space to root out bad actors and fraudulant activity.

 [^DOJ-press-release]: [Two Arrested for Alleged Conspiracy to Launder $4.5 Billion in Stolen Cryptocurrency](https://www.justice.gov/opa/pr/two-arrested-alleged-conspiracy-launder-45-billion-stolen-cryptocurrency)